mdppml/contractible-class-regions/README.md

 run.json
 ```

 The ImageNet dataset on Hugging Face may require authentication.
-You can provide a token either through the environment:
+You can provide a token through the environment:

 ```bash
 export HF_TOKEN=your_huggingface_token